brandonrobertz/autoscrape-py/README.md

         MATCH_STRING (can be a regex or just a string match) from consideration for clicking.

+    --only-links MATCH_STRING
+        This option whitelists links which ought to be clicked.
+        All other links will be ignored.

 Interactive Form Search Options:
     --form-match SEARCH_STRING
         The crawler will identify a form to search/scrape if it